So why is The Fratellis’ We Need Medicine on this best 1,000 albums ever thing?

 Uh… yeah.
 Point taken.

 One aspect to it is that when I get really into a song, I’ll play it… let’s just say a lot.
-Sometimes I’ll play a certain song a few times a day (or more!) for weeks.
+Sometimes I’ll play a certain song a few times a day for weeks.
 A recent example of this is Devo’s “Love Without Anger.”

 There’s no real reason for it typically except that I just get really really into stuff.
-Then there were the several months or so that I got really into a Spotify playlist that I created of 1970s rock and proto punk, where I’d always start off with John Lennon’s “Gimme Some Truth.”
+Then there were the several months or so that I got really into a Spotify playlist that I created of 1970s rock and proto-punk, where I’d always start off with John Lennon’s “Gimme Some Truth.”

 Which is all prelude to saying that The Fratellis’ “She’s Not Gone Yet But She’s Leaving” is absolutely in that category.
 I still play it all the time, and often several times in a row when I do.
 It’s simply catchy as hell, with a fabulous rocking swinging groove.
 It flies by effortlessly, it has a great guitar hook, and incredible lyrics such as, “Well there’s a chance that she knows where the bodies are kept.”

-“Shotgun Shoes” (not to be confused with Guns ‘n Roses’ “Shotgun Blues”) has a really fun piano-based chord structure on top of which another fun rocker is constructed.
+“Shotgun Shoes” (not to be confused with Guns N’ Roses’ “Shotgun Blues”) has a really fun piano-based chord structure on top of which another fun rocker is constructed.

 Some stats & info about The Fratellis – We Need Medicine